 With the password generator, you can establish a secure password and store them. mSecure also offers a wide variety of backup options for local or remote cloud storage.

 Just like OpenSafe, it has a self-destruct function that will activate when it detects that someone attempts to guess your password to access the encrypted vault.
 Getting mSecure will cost you $9.99.

-There are several top password manager apps but new ones are being added every year.
-We will revisit this article and add or remove apps as needed so bookmark us in case you want to try something new in the future!
+There are several top password manager apps, but new ones are being added every year.
+We will revisit this article and add or remove apps as needed, so bookmark us if you want to try something new in the future!